tylrtnguyen/tylrtnguyen/README.md

 ## I am a junior software developer who loves to build things for the web!
 - :tada: Checkout my latest project [here](https://github.com/tylrtnguyen/react-github-visualizer)
-- 🔭 I’m actively looking for a role in web development field!
+- 🔭 I’m actively looking for an internship or an entry-level position in the web development field!
 - ⚡  I’m currently enrolling in [The Advanced JS Bootcamp](https://thejsbootcamp.com/)!
 - 🌱 I just graduated from [George Brown College](https://www.georgebrown.ca/) with the major of Computer Programmer Analyst.